Osteopathic Medicine in Glendale

 We offer Preceptors faculty appointment, discounts at our medical bookstore, access to our medical library, and CME credit for teaching, which we report to each preceptor annually.

 OMS-I and OMS-II students are expected to assess the patients' condition, and perform a History and Physical by the completion of their first academic year.

-OMS-III and OMS-IV students are expected to accompany preceptors in various settings, including the office, hospital, or clinic, where they will conduct patient care and perform clinical tasks while under the supervision of a preceptor.
+OMS-III and OMS-IV students are supervised by preceptors in various ward-based rotations where students function in a residency based team settings, including the office, hospital, or clinic, where they will conduct patient care and perform clinical tasks while under the supervision of a preceptor.
 The students should be able to integrate theory with practice cases; maintain logs of patient cases and procedures; and complete the required readings.
 Students can also expect to deliver comprehensive oral and written case presentations, participate in peer review, and demonstrate professionalism at all times.

-To become eligible for promotion to the third year, each second-year student must take Part I of the National Boards.
-To become eligible for graduation, each fourth-year student must have taken and passed the Part I and have taken and passed Part II of the National Boards (CE) and patient experience (PE).
+To become eligible for promotion to the third year, each second-year student must take COMLEX Level 1.
+To become eligible for graduation, each fourth-year student must have taken and passed the COMLEX Level 1 and have taken and passed COMLEX Levels 2CE (comprehensive exam) and Level 2PE (patient experience).

-MS-IV core rotations cover 44 weeks.
-4 weeks of critical care/ICU, emergency medicine, subspecialty surgery and subspecialty internal medicine, 24 weeks of electives, and 4 weeks Board Study/vacation.
+MS-IV core rotations cover 40 weeks.
+4 weeks of critical care/ICU, emergency medicine, sub-specialty surgery and sub specialty internal medicine, 24 weeks of electives, and additionally 4 weeks Board Study/vacation.

 All AZCOM students are expected to adhere to the American Osteopathic Association (AOA) Code of Ethics.

 The AOA stands firmly behind osteopathic physicians' ethical and professional responsibilities to patients and the medical profession.